Konstantin Unterweger

 Distributed Message Broker Service

-An implementation of a distributed message broker service designed for reliable and scalable communication.
-Brokers register with a custom DNS for dynamic cluster management, routing messages through exchanges and queues.
-Automatic leader election using Raft, Ring, or Bully algorithms ensures high availability, seamlessly handling failures and maintaining uninterrupted operation.
+A distributed message broker service built for reliable and scalable communication.
+Brokers register through a custom DNS for dynamic cluster management and route messages through exchanges and queues.
+Leader election with Raft, Ring, or Bully algorithms keeps the system available during failures.

 View on GitHub